-According to the National Association of State Budget Officers, in fiscal year 2020 (which for most states is July 1–June 30) the program cost a total of $647 billion, about $241 billion of which was the nonfederal share.
+However, in practice, this is not the case.
+According to the National Association of State Budget Officers, in fiscal year 2023 (which for most states is July 1–June 30) the program cost a total of $874 billion, about $285 billion of which was the nonfederal share.

-Medicaid’s role in state budgets is unique, since the program acts as both an expenditure and the largest source of federal support in state budgets.
-In 2020, total Medicaid expenditures (including federal matching funds) made up 28.6 percent of state budgets, on average, making it the largest category of spending.
-When considering only nonfederal funds, it comprised 19.6 percent of general fund expenditures, making it the second largest category of state spending after primary and secondary education.
+Medicaid’s role in state budgets is unique since the program acts as both an expenditure and the largest source of federal support in state budgets.
+In 2023, total Medicaid expenditures (including federal matching funds) made up 30 percent of state budgets, on average, making it the largest category of spending.
+When considering only nonfederal funds, it comprised 18 percent of general fund expenditures, making it the second largest category of state spending after primary and secondary education.

-Medicaid expenditures rose steadily from 2008 to 2018 as a percentage of total state spending, growing from 20.5 percent of state budgets to 29.3 percent.
+Medicaid expenditures have generally risen as a percentage of total state spending over the past several years, with the exception of a temporary dip in 2019 and 2020.
+In 2008, Medicaid accounted for 20.5 percent of state budgets; in 2023, that number was 29.5 percent.
 That growth reflects broader health spending trends and includes the effect of the ACA expansion in 2014.
-Nevertheless, Medicaid expenditures grew more slowly than other elements of state budgets — including education — and have declined slightly in the last two years.
+Nevertheless, Medicaid expenditures grew more slowly than other elements of state budgets — including education.

 States finance the nonfederal share of their Medicaid expenditures in large part through general revenues, which consist of revenue from sources including personal and corporate income taxes and sales taxes.
 States can also use funds raised from local governments and through taxes on healthcare providers to finance the nonfederal share of their Medicaid payments.